 Show Your Appreciation

-Immediately following your conversation, send an email or handwritten thank you note.
-If your writing is legible, a handwritten note can create a memorable impression.
-In your note or email, be as specific as possible.
-Cite particularly helpful advice from your contact, new decisions you’ve made as a result of the meeting, and/or how you plan to follow-up with next steps.
+Immediately following your conversation, send an email thank you note.
+Be as specific as possible by citing particularly helpful advice from your contact, new decisions you’ve made as a result of the meeting, and/or how you plan to follow-up with next steps.

 Here is a sample thank you message.
 See our email etiquette tips for more advice.